JlrekChen/websphere-liberty-s2i/README.md

-WebSphere Liberty UBI-min images for OpenShift Source To Image (S2I)
+WebSphere Liberty UBI-min images for OpenShift Source To Image (S2I) for jchen45
 =============================================

 This repository contains the source for building a WebSphere Liberty Source to Image (S2I) builder using Red Hat Universal Base Image (UBI) 7 and either Java 8 or Java 11.